hse-project/hse-project.github.io/v3/docs/dev/concepts.md

 Consider a KVS storing the following keys, which are listed in lexicographic
 order: "ab001", "af001", "af002", "ap001".

-If a cursor is created for the KVS with a filter of "af", then the cursor's view is limited to the keys: "af001", "af002".
+If a forward cursor is created for the KVS with a filter of "af", then the cursor's view is limited to the keys: "af001", "af002".

 If that cursor is then used to seek to the key "ab", it will be positioned